Part I · The Scale of Reality · What is real?

 III · The Inner Face of Mystery

-~17 min left · 4,125 words
+~19 min left · 4,559 words

 III · The Inner Face of Mystery

 §II unfolded Tao’s intelligible aspect.
 But Postulate 3 says Tao also has another face, the ineffable Mystery.
-If The Tao of Lucidity spoke only of Pattern and not of Mystery, it would collapse into scientism: pretending that the intelligible is all there is.
+If The Tao of Lucidity spoke only of Pattern and not of Mystery, it would collapse into scientism, pretending that the intelligible is all there is.
 Why devote an entire chapter to the “unspeakable”?
-Because the deepest experiences of your life; the moment beauty strikes you speechless, the unnameable “presence” touched in deep meditation, the bottomless feeling before death: live precisely beyond the boundary of language.
+Because the deepest experiences of your life, the moment beauty strikes you speechless, the unnameable “presence” touched in deep meditation, the bottomless feeling before death, live precisely beyond the boundary of language.
 To ignore them is not rationality but obscuration.
-This chapter does not “describe” Mystery; that is impossible.
+This chapter does not “describe” Mystery.
+That is impossible.
 It points toward Mystery from four directions.
 As T4 (the Silence Theorem) says: for the domain of Mystery, the most honest form of speech is to mark the location of silence.

 III.1 · Mystery Is Not a Blank Space